Jkgitau/RVF_WGCNA/README.md

-A Repository with the pipeline used, code for each analysis step, results obtained and links to important resources essential for the development of a bos taurus gene co-expression network to understand pathogenesis of Rift Valley Fever.
+A repository containing the pipeline, code for each analysis step, obtained results, and links to important resources required for the development of a Bos taurus gene co-expression network to understand the pathogenesis of Rift Valley Fever.